Valuable Patient Data:

 So, it can be seen that data has an increasing role in healthcare…the question now is, how does your practice measure up?

-To answer that question, this post will explore some of the ways that data can be used to increase productivity and patient care in the medical environment, and discuss technology tricks that can help transform data into knowledge.
+To answer that question, this Knowledge Drop will explore some of the ways that data can be used to increase productivity and patient care in the medical environment, and discuss technology tricks that can help transform data into knowledge.

 Making Effective Use of Data in the Medical Practice Environment

 So what is the difference between data and information?
 Data is the raw information: patient visits, staffing hours, office revenue.
 Analysis of that data provides information about what is currently happening in the medical practice.
 These analytics then provide knowledge and insights which can be used to improve functioning on both the administrative and patient care sides.